lindsera1/School_District_Analysis/README.md

 -Scores By Grade:

-  There was a consitent 84 0r 85 percent passing rate for all grade levels across Thomas High School.
+  There was a consitent 84 or 85 percent passing rate for all grade levels across Thomas High School.

 -Scores By Spending

-  One statistic that was interesting, was that schools which received less overall spending, actuall performed better than those that received more funding.
+  One statistic that was interesting, was that schools which received less overall spending, actually performed better than those that received more funding.
 One can only ponder the reasons why; whether it be that small population schools or charter schools just recieve less funding, or the district directs less resources to those schools that are performing well, I don't think we can say that giving a school less money will make the school perform better.